 Let’s agree that changing your past takes work.
 You will need to really hear your own story of your life and work out which bits serve you and which bits don’t.
 You will need to take responsibility for change.
 You will need to take massive action in re-defining those stories that are not serving you and practicing your new thoughts until they become habit.
 You will need to embrace change.

-If you would like more help with this, contact me for a free mini session and we can talk through your biggest current issue.
+If you would like more help with this, contact me for a free strategy session and we can talk through your biggest current issue and make a plan to fix it.

 Photo by Naassom Azevedo